erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 # The experiment

 This experiment is based on [Rayner and Duffy's (1986)](https://link.springer.com/article/10.3758/bf03197692) Experiment 1, where they examined fixation times in reading as a function of word frequency, verb complexity and lexical ambiguity.
 In this case, we are working only with the materials where they manipulated word frequency: either high or low (e.g., The slow _music_ captured her attention v The slow _waltz_ captured her attention).
 There were three areas of interest: the word preceding the target word (in italics), the target word, and the word following the target word.
-We additionally add two more: The first word of the sentence and the rest of the sentence (i.e., five areas of interest). **Note** that this divide (esp. wrt IA_1 and IA_5) is appropriate for a reading experiment, we are doing it for learning purposes.
-Likewise, these areas of interest should be larger vertically, but we are not covering that.
+We additionally add two more: The first word of the sentence and the rest of the sentence (i.e., five areas of interest). **Note** that this divide will vary depending on the specifics of each reading experiment, here we are doing it this way for learning purposes.
+Likewise, these areas of interest could be smaller or larger vertically.

-Likewise, OpenSesame is not an ideal software for building a reading eye-tracking experiment.
-In particular, drawing areas of interest is a bit difficult given that they change size throughout the experiment, and that the tools we use to define them do not consider spaces between words.
-These obstacles are overcome by adding an invisible character between words (a great suggestion by Sebastian Mathôt [here](https://forum.cogsci.nl/discussion/9372/text-size-when-text-ends-with-a-whitspace#latest)).
-Likewise, note that the font of the text is not changed, but it might not be ideal for a reading experiment.
+In reading, areas of interest change size throughout the experiment, and the OpenSesame tools we use to define them do not consider spaces between words.
+This obstacle is overcome by adding an invisible character between words (a great suggestion by Sebastian Mathôt [here](https://forum.cogsci.nl/discussion/9372/text-size-when-text-ends-with-a-whitspace#latest)). **Note** that the font and the size of the text are also experiment-specific, with a preference for monospace fonts.

 # The set up